rdouglascox/logic_lectures/source/16_trees_for_MPL.md

 ## this lecture

-* introducting the tree rules for MPL
+* introducing the tree rules for MPL
 * the rationale for the rules
 * finished trees, saturated paths